-When we think of dogs, our minds automatically think “carnivores.”
+When we think of dogs, our minds automatically think of “carnivores.”
 We categorize dogs as meat-eaters, and they are.
-However, just like humans, dogs also have a sweet tooth.
+However, just like humans, dogs also have sweet teeth.
 They enjoy sweet foods.
 However, you have to be very careful when feeding your dogs anything sweet because certain ingredients in popular sweet foods can hurt or even kill them.

 Is Sugar Good for Dogs?